uwcartlab/webmapping/Chapter3/readme.md

 ###### Figure 0.2: Example merging changes in the main branch to a forked branch.
 This is provided as reference, as you will not need to merge any updates immediately after forking in Chapter 3.

-These steps may seem to be a lot of work compared to a simple download, but they allow you to experiment with GitHub's version control system that you will rely on more heavily with the Geography 575 final project.
+These steps may seem to be a lot of work compared to a simple download, but they allow you to experiment with GitHub's version control system that you will rely on more heavily when creating larger projects.
 While it is tempting to ignore version control, learning and using it now will save you time in the long-run.

 > ### **Fork the _unit-1_ repo from the [course Github page](https://github.com/uwcartlab/20_g575).
 The repo includes the HTML boilerplate from Chapter 2 and additional code snippets for the Chapter 3 lessons, including your debugging assignment.**